NSNolan/LockerRoom/README.md

 #### External Disk Discovery

-An external disk device with a single APFS Container, containing at least one APFS Volume, can be used as a lockbox.
+An external disk device with a single APFS Container, containing one or more APFS Volumes, can be used as a lockbox.
 Locker Room can be configured to discover, encrypt and decrypt external disks with the followng command:
 ```
 $ defaults write ~/Library/Preferences/com.nsnolan.LockerRoom ExternalDisksEnabled -bool true
 ```